Brian Francis (writer): Missed Connections: A Memoir in Letters Never Sent

+Other Writing

 In 2011, Francis created Caker Cooking, a weekly humour blog featuring "the best of the worst of mangiacake cuisine."

 In March 2015, Quill & Quire magazine debuted Francis' advice column, "Ask the Agony Editor."
 The monthly humour column fields questions from readers about publishing and writing.

 In its Summer 2018 issue, Taddle Creek magazine debuted a new humour food column by Francis that features retro and vintage recipes from Francis's collection of community cookbooks.